zostay/raku-DOM-Tiny/README.md

 E:nth-last-of-type(n)
 ---------------------

-An E element, the n-th sibling of its type, counting from the last one.
+An E element, the n-th sibling of its type, counting backwards from the end.

     my $third    = $dom.find('div:nth-last-of-type(3)');
     my $odd      = $dom.find('div:nth-last-of-type(odd)');